 - Work on developing a SPOC (small private online course) for a pragmatic approach to complex program evaluation

-- The maintenance of Healthy Weight for Life program effects using financial and social incentives
+- The maintenance of Healthy Weight for Life program effects

 - Scaling up public health interventions: A case study analysis

 - Evaluation of the NSW Get Healthy at Work program